harness/developer-hub/docs/security-testing-orchestration/get-started/onboarding-guide.md

 ### Create a Codebase Connector

-You'll need a GitHub Connector to do the [STO Tutorials](/tutorials/security-tests/standalone-pipeline).
+You'll need a GitHub account to do the [STO Tutorials](/tutorials/security-tests/standalone-pipeline).

 You also need a Git repo connector for any STO pipeline that scans a codebase.
 You can create codebase connectors for the following SCMs:
  - [Azure](/docs/platform/Connectors/Cloud-providers/add-a-microsoft-azure-connector)